-The compounds tound in garlic taree been abown to kit viruses-making us atricut trave times loss likely to get sick.
-Plus, tresh garlic has more immune boosting potential than cooked, no to increase the health benefit, add a clove of tresh minuted garlic at the end of cooking.
+The compounds found in garlic barer been abown to lift viruses-making an atmost trave times less likely to get sick.
+Plus, fresh garlic has more immune-boosting potential than cooked, so to increase the fiesith benefit, add a close of tresh mineral gartic at the end of cooking.

 The brighter the color, the bigger the flu fighting antioxidant boost.
-So load your plate with a rainbow of colors, of tamptoms like sniffles and cough.
+So load your plate with a rainbow of colors, have balos as much immuneenhancing vitamin C as an orange.
+Vitamin C is an especiful weapon in your the fighting tood arrienal -- it can decrease the daration of a cold by 80 percent and the severity of temptoms like sniffles and cough.